-Non-agricultural commercial, industrial, or institutional uses located in the County's prime agricultural area that are recognized by existing zoning as of DATE OF APPROVAL OF THIS AMENDMENT will be considered as permitted uses.
-Area Councils may permit minor expansion or minor change in use and the Land Division Committee may consider the granting of consents for these existing uses to permit the minor expansion of the use or readjustment of property boundaries subject to the policies of Section 3.1.5.6.1
+Non-agricultural commercial, industrial, or institutional uses located in the County's prime agricultural area that are recognized by existing zoning as of May 11, 2022 will be considered as permitted uses.
+For these existing uses, Area Municipal Councils may permit a minor expansion or minor change in use and the Land Division Committee may consider the granting of consents to permit the minor expansion of the use, or the minor adjustment of existing lot boundaries, subject to the policies of Section 3.1.5.6.1.
+Recreational uses located in the County's prime agricultural area that are recognized by existing zoning as of January 14, 2009, will be considered as existing non-agricultural uses.
+However, where an existing recreational use has ceased operation and the site is suitable for restoration to agricultural use, the Area Council shall consider rezoning the site back to agriculture as part of their next comprehensive Zoning By-Law update.

+Minor changes in use to existing campgrounds or seasonal trailer parks may be considered in accordance with the existing use policies of this section.
+However, changes to allow for year-round occupancy or permanent residential uses will not be permitted.

+With the exception of campgrounds and/or seasonal trailer parks, Area Councils may permit minor expansion or minor change to the existing use, and the Land Division Committee may consider the granting of consents, to permit the minor expansion of the existing use, or the minor adjustment of existing lot boundaries (excluding lot creation) without amendment to this Plan, subject to the policies of Section 3.1.5.6.1.

+3.1.5.6.1 Development Criteria for Minor Expansion or Minor Change of an Existing Non-Agricultural Use

+CRITERIA All applications for minor expansion or minor change of an existing nonagricultural use shall satisfy the following criteria:

+NEED FOR

+FXPANSION

-RECREATIONAL USES • Recreational uses located in the County's prime agricultural area that are recognized by existing zoning as of January 14, 2009, will be considered as exsisting uses.
-However, where an existing recreational use has ceased operation and the site is suitable for restoration to agricultural use , Area Council shall consider rezoning the site back to agriculture as part of their next comprehensive Zoning By-Law update.
-Minor changes in use to existing campgrounds or seasonal trailer parks may be considered in accordance with the existing use policies of this subsection.
-However, changes to allow for year- round occupancy or permanent residential uses will not be permitted.
-With the exception of campgrounds and/or seasonal trailer parks, Area Councils may permit minor expansion or minor change in use and the Land Division Committee may consider the granting of consents to permit the minor expansion of the use or the minor adjustment of property boundaries (excluding lot creation) without amendment to this Plan, subject to the policies of Section 3.1.5.6.1 3.1.5.7.1 Development criteria for minor expansion or minor change of an existing use DEVELOPMENT CRITERIA All applications for minor expansion or minor change of an existing use shall satisfy the following criteria: NEED FOR EXPANSION • The applicant has demonstrated that any proposed lot addition is required for the continued operation of the use and is limited to the minimum area required to accommodate the immediate needs of the use and required individual on-site water services and individual on-site sewage services .
-The proposed expansion area shall be located and configured so as to avoid, or mitigate to the extent feasible, impacts on surrounding agricultural lands and/or operations.
-SERVICING • Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed development and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+- The applicant has demonstrated that any proposed lot addition is required for the continued operation of the use and is limited to the minimum area required to accommodate the immediate needs of the use and required individual on-site water services and individual on-site sewage services.
+The proposed expansion area shall be located and configured so as to avoid, or mitigate to the extent feasible, impacts on surrounding agricultural lands and/or operations. - Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed development and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy. - Other existing or proposed infrastructure, including stormwater management and road access are demonstrated to be adequate to serve the proposed development to the satisfaction of the Area Municipality and/or County, as applicable, and shall be in accordance with the applicable policies of Sections 3.2.7.2 Water Quality and Quantity and Section 5.1, County Transportation Policy.